16 Most Common EMS Emergencies for EMTs & Paramedics

 Learn More: How to Treat Respiratory Distress Emergencies

 Chest pain takes on many different forms, depending on the cause.
 Chest pain can be a sharp stab to a dull ache.
 Sometimes chest pain feels “crushing,” “burning,” or “aching”.
 In some cases, the pain travels up the neck, into the jaw, then radiates to the back or down the arms.

 What Is Chest Pain?

 Many different problems can cause chest pain.
 The most life-threatening causes involve the heart or lungs.
-The causes can include heart problems, including heart attack or cardiac arrest.
-It can also result from lung problems including pleuritis, pneumonia, pulmonary embolism, or lung abscess.
-Gastrointestinal problems, such as acid reflux or esophageal hypersensitivity can also cause chest pain.
-Still other causes include pancreatitis, gallbladder problems, muscle strain, shingles, and anxiety.
+The causes can include heart problems, heart attack, or cardiac arrest.
+It can also result from lung problems, including pleuritis, pneumonia, pulmonary embolism, or lung abscess.
+Gastrointestinal problems, such as acid reflux or esophageal hypersensitivity, can also cause chest pain.
+Still, other causes include pancreatitis, gallbladder problems, muscle strain, shingles, and anxiety.

 EMT Treatment for Chest Pain

 The first step with chest pain is to rule out a cardiac event.

 If it is a serious cardiac event, such as a heart attack, an EMT may begin prehospital treatment and transport immediately.
 If it is not a cardiac event, they may continue their assessment by trying to identify a working diagnosis.
 The assessment could include a physical exam, incident history, and vital signs.
 A clear diagnosis is essential when determining the best plan for emergency care and transport to the nearest hospital.

 Learn More: How to Treat Chest Pain Emergencies